Showing posts with label potatoes. Show all posts

 The story would end with my grandfather saying,

-We were forbidden to climb in the fruit trees but that never stopped us.
+We were forbidden to climb in the fruit trees, but that never stopped us.

 My grandfather loved to tease us, he would tell us if we swallow a seed from any plant that they would grow inside of us.

-It was my grandmother that introduced me to God and the church.
+It was my grandmother that introduced me to God and the Church.

 After Sunday school class, we would reassemble in the auditorium for Church.

-One of my favorite Christian songs that we sang during service was “WHEN THE ROLL IS CALLED UP YONDER.”
+One of my favorite Christian songs we sang during service was "WHEN THE ROLL IS CALLED UP YONDER."

-It would be a day trip and my aunt would prepare a nice meal for our visit.
+It would be a day trip, and my aunt would prepare a nice meal for our visit.

-My grandmother's father and step-mother lived in Town Creek.
+My grandmother's father and stepmother lived in Town Creek.

 When my grandmother wanted to visit her father, she and my grandfather would take the train from Sheffield to Town Creek.